RarelyCharlie/rarelycharlie.github.io/_draft/hostility.md

 - Members who find their need for emotional support is not met sometimes try again and again with other listeners.#Some members keep trying until they find a listener they feel supports them well.
 - Members who find their need for emotional support is not met sometimes harass or stalk one listener.#Some members harass or stalk listeners.
 - 7 Cups notifies stalkers when you read their messages, so they know they have got to you.# 7 Cups does not notify any member when you read their message, so if you don't reply they will never know you saw it.
-- Members who have suffered abuse are entitled to feel hostile towards everyone, so listeners should give a "green light" to their hostility.# Listeners should remain detached and try to reflect member's feelings accurately.
+- Members who have suffered abuse are entitled to feel hostile towards everyone, so listeners should give a "green light" to their hostility.# Listeners should remain detached and try to reflect members' feelings accurately.
 - Listeners must always respond to members' messages, even if they appear hostile.# Listeners do not need to respond to any unexpected message from a new account that is sent while the listnener if Offline or Busy.
-- Stalkers on 7 Cups are efficiently dealt with and permanently banned for life.# 7 Cups allows stalkers to create unlimited new accounts.
+- Stalkers on 7 Cups are always dealt with efficiently and permanently banned for life.# 7 Cups allows stalkers to create unlimited new accounts.
 - A listener must end the chat immediately at the first signs of discomfort, because otherwise it will only get worse.# A certain amount of discomfort is normal, because some members describe very bad situations.
 - A listener who is triggered by an apparently hostile chat must take a break from listening.# Being triggered is a normal part of life.
 Even so, a listener can take a break any time they need to.
 - 7 Cups uses screenshots as evidence of what happened in chats.#Screenshots are the only evidence.